Which patent owners are ready to dominate the GaN power market in coming years?

 - Excel database containing all patents analyzed in the report, including technology and application segmentations

-Discover all KnowMade’s work on power electronics patent activity.
-We specialize in creating reports on patent data, in a way that makes it clear and intelligible for businesses.
-Different types of patent analyzes exist, such as patent landscape analysis.
+Discover all KnowMade work on power electronics patent activity.
+We specialize in creating reports on patent data, that make it clear and intelligible for businesses.
+There are different patent analyses, such as the patent landscape analysis.

 Power GaN intellectual property (IP): high-voltage power semiconductor leaders, a core set of strong IP players and numerous newcomers

 Things are starting to change for GaN power electronics !
 Power GaN is entering mainstream consumer applications with the adoption of GaN HEMT by Chinese OEM Oppo in its 65W fast chargers.
 In addition, GaN is getting attention from various OEMs and Tier1s in the automotive industry.
 GaN is also expected to penetrate industrial and telecom power supply applications (datacom, base-stations, UPS, etc.).
 Yole Développement projects that the GaN power market will be worth over $350M by 2024, with a compound annual growth rate (CAGR) of 85%.

 The power electronics industry is familiar with the companies that are actively promoting GaN technology, such as EPC, GaN Systems, Transphorm, Navitas, Exagan, Infineon or ON Semiconductor.
 Today, more companies are either joining the market, have announced ambitions to do this, or have betrayed their intentions through their patent publications.
 Many firms have GaN power patenting activity, and a core set of strong companies, with strong technology and IP, are ready to dominate the GaN power market in coming years.